dbraun31/eeg-fmri-ml/README.md

 troubleshooting: `arrow`, `eegUtils`.
 The second package (`eegUtils`) can be extremely painful, and it's only necessary for making EEG topo plots in R.
-You can skip installing `eegUtils` if you don't care about topo plots, or follow the troubleshooting instructions in `eeg_utils_troubleshooting.txt` to go down the rabbit hole (we can work on this one together).
+You can skip installing `eegUtils` if you don't care about topo plots, or follow the troubleshooting instructions in `eeg_utils_troubleshooting.md` to go down the rabbit hole (we can work on this one together).

 To verify whether packages have installed successfully, run: